MarianDietz/secure-msf/ARTIFACT-EVALUATION.md

 ```bash
 python3 run_msf.py 1 [server's ip] msf all
 ```
-You will be able to see progress in the command-line.
-In case it seems that there was an error and nothing is happening anymore, just abort and re-run the same commands.
+**This experiment should take less than 2 hours in a LAN setting.** You will be able to see progress in the command-line.
+In case it seems that there was an error and nothing is happening anymore (which may for example happen if there is a network error), just abort and re-run the same commands.
 Experiments that were already completed will be skipped in the future.

 For each experiment, in the `stats` folder, the server will create a file `unique-N-(M/N)-T-p0.txt` or `bounded-N-(M/N)-W-T-p0.txt`, e.g.:
 ```